manifestinteractive/website/docs/troubleshooting.md

 You might be seeing something that looks like this injected at the top of the page:

 ```
----layout: default title: Manifest Interactive description: Manifest Interactive partners with e-commerce retailers who want to get things done.
-All on-shore.
-All Salesforce Commerce Cloud. ---
+---layout: default title: Manifest Interactive description: Manifest Interactive is a Web Development Agency that has been building custom web applications for over twenty years. ---
 ```

 If so, that means you likely used some fancy code formatting tool that messed up the panini template variables that are set on top of some HTML pages.
 To fix this, you can check the HTML files that are used on the page you are seeing this error on.
 At the top of one of them, you will see that text you saw in your HTML page.
-To correct the issue, make sure the template varables in the HTML are written like this:
+To correct the issue, make sure the template variables in the HTML are written like this:

 ```
 ---
 layout: default
 title: Manifest Interactive
-description: Manifest Interactive partners with e-commerce retailers who want to get things done.
-All on-shore.
-All Salesforce Commerce Cloud.
+description: Manifest Interactive is a Web Development Agency that has been building custom web applications for over twenty years.
 ---
 ```